How Long Does it Take to Get a Green Card?

 There is a special category for this type of situation.
 These people can apply for a returning resident immigrant visa that allows them to work their way towards a Green Card again.
 We’ll discuss the details of this process in more detail below.

-So how long does it take to get a Green Card which is family-based?
 Depending on the office where you apply for your Green Card, it can take anything from 7 months to 33 months if you are fortunate.
 Some USCIS offices are busier than others and some consulates or embassies abroad may take longer to help you.
-Then you also need to keep the cap and the demand for the type of visa you are filing with in mind.
+Then you also need to keep the cap and the demand for the type of visa you are filing for in mind.
 It can take up to 10 years before you get your family-based Green Card.

 A returning resident visa is available to people who had LPR status but lost it due to spending too much time outside of the country.
 During this time their LPR status expired and they can, therefore, not return.